 - Masking?
-We only use masking tape in tight corners, but feel free to mask.
-The has special glue: when the tape is removed, this glue will not pull off even fresh paint.
-The tan masking tape can pull off even cured paint after 24 hrs.
+We pros only use masking tape in tight corners because Purdy brushes can be controlled so well, but you should still feel free to mask.
+The green painter’s tape has special glue: when the tape is removed, this glue will not pull off even fresh paint.
+The old type of tan masking tape can pull off even old cured paint.

 - Here is the biggest tip I can give anyone—don’t brush trim paint!
-Roll out a section of your workpiece with a normal short-nap you might also use for walls.
+Roll out a section of your workpiece with a normal short-nap roller cover (seen above) you might also use for walls.
 We prefer the wool/poly blend: wool absorbs and poly gives long life.

-- With the rolled, wet paint on the trim just use the tip of the brush to smooth out the rolled paint.
-This removes the ‘nap marks’ and with the paint on the brush, without dipping, do what you cannot touch with the roller.*
+- With the rolled, still wet paint on the trim, just use the tip of the brush to smooth out the rolled paint.
+This removes the ‘nap marks’ and with the paint on the brush, without dipping, do what you cannot touch with the roller.